Namit2111/Easy-Tools-Town/README.md

 ## How to Use

 1. Navigate to **Tools** from the top menu.
-2. Choose a category (PDF, Image, DOCX, Misc).
+2. Choose a category (PDF, Image, DOCX, Video, Misc).
 3. Select the desired tool, upload your file, and configure options.
 4. Click **Process** to get the result instantly.
 All operations happen in‑browser.